onspatial/generate-mobility-dataset/README.md

 Here we use the Chord Diagram to have an overall comparison of the simulated activities with the activities from US National Household Travel Survey  (https://nhts.ornl.gov/).
 The Chord Diagram shows the proportion of each type of trip between different types of activities.
 From the real-world travel survey, we reclassified the trip purposes into comparable groups.
 In our simulation, we considered the activities locations as home, workplaces, restaurants, and recreational sites; then, the Chord Diagram gives a global view of the generated trip flows with purpose and size.
 For these categories, we observe that the flows are quite similar to those observed in the travel survey: Both charts show that home is the most visited location followed by work.
 The flow from/to restaurants is overestimated in our simulation, but this can be attributed to not modeling “buy goods”'.
 A similar picture is seen for recreation, which is over-estimated in our simulation, but if we include “other errands”, we would get a similar picture as observed in the travel survey.

-(P.S.
-The comparison is city based, which means we filter out the San Francisco city wide trips from the national household travel survey to validate.
-Also we can validate from other aspects like the distribution of travel time and distance, and trip frequency by person)
+We note that the comparison is city based, which means we filter out the San Francisco city wide trips from the national household travel survey to validate.
+Also we can validate from other aspects like the distribution of travel time and distance, and trip frequency by person.